rodralez/NaveGo/README.md

 We would like to thank to the many people that have contributed to make NaveGo a better tool:

+* Mr. Johann Diep for contributing with code and examples for VISUAL/INS/GNSS integration.

+* Mr. Daniel Lu, GIS Analyst at Western Heritage (Canada), for his comments on the sign of acceleration when accelerometers sense gravity.

-* Dr. Juan Ignacio Giribet (National University of Buenos Aires, Argentina) for his continuous support on theory aspects of INS/GNSS systems.
+* Dr. Paolo Zoccarato for his comments on attitude conversion.

+* Dr. Paolo Dabove and Dr. Marco Piras (both from DIATI, Politecnico di Torino, Italy) for helping to debug NaveGo and suggesting new features.

+* Prof. Zhu, Dr. Yang, and Mr. Bo Sun, all from the Laboratory of Precision Measuring Technology and Instruments, Tianjin University, Tianjin, China, for contributing with IMU static measurements to test Allan variance routines.

 * Dr. Charles K. Toth (The Ohio State University, USA), Dr. Allison Kealy, and M.Sc.
 Azmir Hasnur-Rabiain (both from The University of Melbourne, Australia) for generously sharing IMU and GNSS datasets, and in particular, for Azmir's unselfish support and help.

-* Prof. Zhu, Dr. Yang, and Mr. Bo Sun, all from the Laboratory of Precision Measuring Technology and Instruments, Tianjin University, Tianjin, China, for contributing with IMU static measurements to test Allan variance routines.

-* Dr. Paolo Dabove and Dr. Marco Piras (both from DIATI, Politecnico di Torino, Italy) for helping to debug NaveGo and suggesting new features.

-* Dr. Paolo Zoccarato for his comments on attitude conversion.
+* Dr. Juan Ignacio Giribet (National University of Buenos Aires, Argentina) for his continuous support on theory aspects of INS/GNSS systems.

-* Mr. Daniel Lu, GIS Analyst at Western Heritage (Canada), for his comments on the sign of acceleration when accelerometers sense gravity.